-This blog will provide a comprehensive list of the following referenced support articles we have released along with other recommendations you could consider for your environment.
+This blog will provide a comprehensive list of the following referenced Microsoft Support and Microsoft Docs articles we have released along with other recommendations you could consider for your environment.
 Please reference the following articles for further guidance.

 IMPORTANT: Antivirus real-time protection can cause many problems on Configuration Manager site servers, site systems, and clients.
 We recommend to always test before implementing any of these changes in a production environment.
 We strongly encourage you to evaluate the risks that are associated with implementing these changes.
 We recommend that you temporarily apply these procedures to evaluate a system.
 If you choose to implement these changes in your environment, ensure you take any additional precautions necessary.
 Please refer to your antivirus vendor’s documentation for further guidance and recommendations.